flutter-tizen/flutter-tizen/doc/develop-plugin.md

 ### Implementation language

 - C/C++ (based on platform channels)
+- C# (based on platform channels)
 - Dart (based on Dart FFI)

 Typical Flutter plugins are written in their platform native languages, such as Java on Android and C/C++ on Tizen.
 However, some Windows plugins such as [`path_provider_windows`](https://github.com/flutter/plugins/tree/master/packages/path_provider/path_provider_windows) and Tizen plugins such as [`url_launcher_tizen`](https://github.com/flutter-tizen/plugins/tree/master/packages/url_launcher) are written in pure Dart using [Dart FFI](https://dart.dev/guides/libraries/c-interop) without any native code.
 To learn more about FFI-based plugins, you might read [Flutter Docs: Binding to native code using dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop).

-This document only covers native Tizen plugins written in C/C++.
+This document only covers native Tizen plugins written in C/C++. <br/>
+If you want to learn how to write a native plugin in C#, you might read [Writing a plugin in C#](./develop-plugin-csharp.md).

 ### Targeting multiple platforms vs. Tizen only